erizov/Professor/semester_7/lecture_40_llm_fundamentals/prompt_engineering/README.md

 ### Short Description

-The practice of designing input prompts to guide language models toward desired outputs.
-Addresses controlling model behavior, improving accuracy, and reducing hallucinations.
+The practice of designing input prompts to guide language systems toward desired outputs.
+Addresses controlling system behavior, improving accuracy, and reducing hallucinations.
 Example: Using 'You are a helpful assistant.
 Explain quantum computing in simple terms:' to get clear explanations.
-Operates by crafting prompts with context, examples, and instructions that steer the model's generation toward specific formats or styles.
+Operates by crafting prompts with context, examples, and instructions that steer the system's generation toward specific formats or styles.

 **Key Characteristics:**
 - **Time Complexity**: Varies
 - **Space Complexity**: Varies
 - **Stability**: N/A

-## Implementation

 ## Often Used Together With